dassssshers/nilts/packages/nilts/README.md

 <!-- prettier-ignore-start -->
 - Target SDK     : Any versions nilts supports
 - Rule type      : Practice
-- Maturity level : Experimental
+- Maturity level : Stable
+- Severity       : Info
 - Quick fix      : ✅
 <!-- prettier-ignore-end -->

-**Consider** removing `shrinkWrap` argument and update the Widget not to shrink wrap.
+**Consider** removing the `shrinkWrap` argument and updating the widget to avoid shrink wrapping.
-Shrink wrapping the content of the scroll view is significantly more expensive than expanding to the maximum allowed size because the content can expand and contract during scrolling, which means the size of the scroll view needs to be recomputed whenever the scroll position changes.
+Shrink wrapping the content of a scroll view is significantly more expensive than expanding to the maximum allowed size because the content can expand and contract during scrolling, which means the size of the scroll view needs to be recomputed whenever the scroll position changes.

-You can avoid shrink wrap with 3 steps below in case of your scroll view is nested.
+You can avoid shrink wrapping with the following 3 steps if your scroll view is nested:

 1. Replace the parent scroll view with `CustomScrollView`.
 2. Replace the child scroll view with `SliverListView` or `SliverGridView`.